 As many of you know, I like teaching flow drills.
 I find it a practical and fun way to introduce the concepts of Modern Arnis.
 I find this a useful addition to a student’s learning cycle.
-The concepts range from abanico corto, palis palis, disarms, clearing, stick locking, switching hands, footwork, and much more.
+The concepts range from abanico corto, palis palis, disarms, clearing, stick locking, switching hands, footwork, and more.

 However, to learn the flow drills, one must learn the basics.
 Among the basics that one must learn before being introduced to the first drill are the following: